Raid on Septenya Ulus: Raid

 In 1741, fierce battles unfolded on the territory of the Middle Zhuz, including the banks of the Irtysh River.
 Under the leadership of the renowned batyr Olzhabai, the Kazakhs launched a raid and dealt a crushing blow to the ulus of the Oirat commander-in-chief, Septen, marking a significant success in the war.

 Despite the fragmentation of the Kazakh forces, which led to defeats in certain battles and the capture of Sultan Abylai, subsequent events turned the tide of the confrontation.
 The Dzungar command's attempts to strike from the south ended in failure.
 On June 10, 1741, Yenisei Kyrgyz Kychyk Chyuganov, who had escaped from Dzungar captivity, reported in Kuznetsk: “With that Kalmyk force, the Kazakh Horde fought in the past half-winter, according to their naming, in the month of Chegan Tsara (February), and the Kazakh Horde overcame the Kalmyk force and inflicted heavy losses on the Kalmyks’ right wing.”

 Batyr Olzhabai particularly distinguished himself in this war, and his descendants settled in the Bayanaul region.
 Folk legends and historical chronicles remember him as the victor over Galdan Tseren, whose actions played a pivotal role in defending the Middle Zhuz.

 Result of war

-In May 1741, the three-year war came to an end.
-The Dzungars' repeated attempts to seize the lands of the Middle Zhuz and destroy the main military forces of the Kazakhs were unsuccessful.
-The events of 1739–1741 marked the final major conflict in the continuous series of Dzungar-Kazakh wars of the 17th–18th centuries.
+In May 1741, the last Kazakh-Dzungar war ended.
+Despite some victories for the Kazakhs, who were also fighting the Volga Kalmyks at the time, they suffered defeat.

+However, in 1742, hostilities resumed.
+In the spring, the Oirats launched a campaign against the Syr Darya.
+As a result of the military campaign of 1741–1742, a significant portion of the territory and population of the Middle Zhuz fell under the control of Dzungaria.
+Sultan Abylai was captured.
+Sultans Barak, Batyr, and several others defected to the victors, offering hostages and promising to pay tribute.
+Abilmambet Khan and his inner circle were also inclined to offer their sons as hostages and pay tribute.
+I. Neplyuev reported to the State Collegium of Foreign Affairs that Galdan-Tseren, through his ambassadors, was demanding both hostages and tribute from Abilmambet and the noble sultans of the Middle Zhuz.
+Otherwise, he threatened a new war.

+The Khan of the Middle Zhuz Abulmambet and the sultans Ablai, Abulfeiz, and Niyaz were also forced to send hostages to Dzungaria.
+The Russian lieutenant D. Gladyshev, who returned from a trip to Abulkhair in Orenburg in the spring of 1742, reported on a meeting of the nobility of the Younger Zhuz, at which a decision was made to recognize the citizenship of the Dzungar khuntaiji.
+Soon, the Khan of the Younger Zhuz Abulkhair also sent his son to Dzungaria.